-Lying in the centre of the island, at an altitude of between 1,245 and 1,470 metres, Antananarivo is a city of surprises and a lively and bustling place to visit.
-A mix of many cultures, neither exclusively African nor Asian, here you will see rice paddies, churches, a mosque, palaces and local markets, or Zomas.
+Many of the old buildings and narrow, cobbled streets retain an almost medieval quality, creating a city of surprises and a lively and bustling place to visit.
+A mix of many cultures, neither exclusively African nor Asian, here you will see rice paddies, churches, a mosque, palaces and local markets.
 There is an incongruous juxtaposition of old and modern as zebu carts laden with produce plod slowly along the same roads as Japanese cars and buses.
 Architecturally, Antananarivo combines old wooden houses, French colonial style buildings and modern offices.